Holland Park West

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Holland Park West had a median taxpayer income of $67,321 and an average of $89,653 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is among the highest in Australia, compared to Greater Brisbane's median income of $58,236 and average income of $72,799.
-By September 2025, estimates suggest the median income would be approximately $73,993 and the average $98,538, based on Wage Price Index growth of 9.91% since financial year 2023.
-According to 2021 Census figures, incomes in Holland Park West rank highly nationally, between the 77th and 84th percentiles for household, family, and personal incomes.
-Income distribution shows that 30.7% of locals (2,093 people) fall into the $1,500 - $2,999 category, similar to the surrounding region's 33.3%.
-Economic strength is evident with 35.1% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 15.1% of income, while strong earnings place residents in the 78th percentile for disposable income.
-The area's SEIFA income ranking places it in the 8th decile.
+The suburb of Holland Park West had a median taxpayer income of $67,321 and an average income of $89,653 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is among the highest in Australia, with Greater Brisbane's median income being $58,236 and average income $72,799 during the same period.
+Based on a Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $73,993 (median) and $98,538 (average).
+In Holland Park West, household, family, and personal incomes ranked highly nationally, between the 77th and 84th percentiles according to the 2021 Census.
+Income distribution showed that 30.7% of locals (2,093 people) fell into the $1,500 - 2,999 category, similar to the surrounding region's 33.3%.
+Economic strength was evident with 35.1% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+Housing expenses accounted for 15.1% of income, while strong earnings placed residents in the 78th percentile for disposable income.
+The area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income